HerrErde/SubwayBooster/README.md

 ### Info

-The files of the SubwaySurfers App are now encrypted, changing the way to add new names for the Characters/Outfits/Boards.
+The files of the SubwaySurfers App are now encrypted, not changing the way to add new names for the Characters/Outfits/Boards.
-However, it is still possible to modify the SubwaySurfers files by replacing the original SubwaySurfers files with the modified ones.
+Because it is still possible to modify the SubwaySurfers files by just replacing the original SubwaySurfers files with the modified ones.

-If you want to add your own set of Characters or Boards you can achieve this by downloading the app, renaming it to `.zip`, \
+If you want to extract your own set of Characters or Boards, you can achieve this by downloading the app, renaming it to `.zip`, \
 and then extracting the files `characters.json` and `boards.json` from the folder `assets/tower/gamedata/`. \
-This folder contains all the necessary information, allowing you to view all characters or boards along with their outfits and Special Abilities.
+This folder contains the necessary data, allowing you to set all characters or boards along with their outfits and Special Abilities.

 ### How do I use it?